Img 1 Cat flea pupa without a cocoon (naked pupa).

 Inhibiting Cocoon Formation

-In laboratories, when flea larvae are raised in flat-bottom containers, the larvae can only form cocoons against the container’s walls.
+Less than 3% of flea larvae are able to spin cocoons without a vertical surface to align themselves with.
+Larvae raised in flat-bottom containers can only form cocoons against the container’s walls.
 In round-bottom containers, the larvae fail to form cocoons.
-But, in an effort to try, they’ll deposit silk strands across the container’s bottom.
-When glass beads are added to the containers, the larvae are able to vertical orient themselves with the tactile stimulus, and thus there is an increase in successful cocoon formation.
-The larger the beads, the more successful the cocoon formation.
+Silk is deposited randomly across the containers bottom.
+When glass beads are added to the containers, the larvae can vertically orient themselves, and there’s an increase in successful cocoon formation.
+The larger the beads, the more successful the cocoon formation Fig 1.